 An agency must begin rule-making proceedings for a permanent rule by the day it adopts a temporary rule.
-An agency begins rule-making proceedings for a permanent rule by publishing in the North Carolina Register notice of its intent to adopt a permanent rule.
+An agency begins rule-making proceedings for a permanent rule by submitting to the codifier written notice of its intent to adopt a permanent rule.